 Our smartphones are left on virtually all the time these days.
 Here are five convincing reasons why you should turn off your phone once in a while.

 Let’s be honest: Most smartphones run around the clock, 24 hours a day, seven days a week.
 And this is no good – neither for the user nor for the environment, not to mention for the phone itself.
-So if you’re still wondering if you should turn off your phone every now and then, the answer is a definite: Yes!
+So if you’re still wondering if you should turn off your phone every now and then or at least turn it off at night, the answer is a definite: Yes!
 Here’s why.

 1. Turn Off Your Phone: It’s Better for the Environment

+So, why should you turn off your phone at night?
 We don’t chat on the phone or answer messages while we’re asleep.
 Nonetheless, most people don’t ever turn off their cell phones after calling it a night.
-Which means: We leave our phones on anywhere from a third to half of the day (of the week, of the year…) without using them at all.
+This means: We leave our phones on anywhere from a third to half of the day (of the week, of the year…) without using them at all.

 All night long our phones remain connected, as ready to send and receive messages and data as they are during the day.
 This constant connectivity is maintained at the expense of dwindling battery life which forces us to charge our phones more and more frequently.
 In the end, the greater number of charging cycles we need will in turn reduce the overall lifespan of our smartphone.